Manage Windows as a service using System Center Configuration Manager

 Target Collection: Specifies the target collection to be used for the servicing plan.
 Members of the collection receive the Windows 10 upgrades that are defined in the servicing plan.

-Beginning in Configuration Manager version 1602, when you deploy a high-risk deployment, such as servicing plan, the Select Collection window displays only the custom collections that meet the deployment verification settings that are configured in the site's properties.
+When you deploy a high-risk deployment, such as servicing plan, the Select Collection window displays only the custom collections that meet the deployment verification settings that are configured in the site's properties.

 High-risk deployments are always limited to custom collections, collections that you create, and the built-in Unknown Computers collection.
 When you create a high-risk deployment, you cannot select a built-in collection such as All Systems.
 Uncheck Hide collections with a member count greater than the site's minimum size configuration to see all custom collections that contain fewer clients than the configured maximum size.
 For more information, see Settings to manage high-risk deployments.